The CSCS certification is a challenging certification with a lot of information packed in.

-This could be helpful for confirmation of injuries and likely only for other more specific injury related fields of work.
+This could be helpful for confirmation of injuries and likely only for other more specific injury-related fields of work.

-Legal background is not something we look into when determining the ability to participate in a program.
+A legal background is not something we look into when determining the ability to participate in a program.

 Medical clearance is a part of the preparticipation screening part of starting programs.

 All of this is before the start of a program, so that would make the answer C, medical clearance.